malus-brandywine/petalinux-ultra96v2-libvmm/README.md

 ## Building Ultra96v2 Petalinux artefacts for use with sel4cp_VMM

-The project offers patches to configure scripts provided by Avnet the way the built artefacts can be used by `sel4cp_VMM` - Virtual Machine Monitor (VMM) built on the seL4 Core Platform (seL4CP).
+The project provides patches to configure Anvet build scripts so they produce proper artefacts to be used in <i>sel4cp_VMM</i> - Virtual Machine Monitor (VMM) built on the seL4 Core Platform (seL4CP).

-Script `Setup-petalinux-ultra96v2-sel4cpvmm.sh` downloads Avnet repositories and applies the patch to modify `petalinux/scripts` directory.
+Script <i>Setup-petalinux-ultra96v2-sel4cpvmm.sh</i> downloads Avnet repositories and applies a patch to modify <i>petalinux/scripts</i> directory.

 Current version of the script uses Xilinx tools of version 2020.1,